Digging in at Pardo

 Inventus has identified gold bearing conglomerate reefs within two separate formations.
 The conglomerate reefs are extensive, flat lying layers ranging from 1 to 4 metres thick.
 In some areas these reefs are stacked and separated by interbedded sandstone.
 The basal Matinenda Formation is composed of pyritic quartz pebble conglomerate and underlies the Mississagi Formation, a polymictic cobble to boulder conglomerate.
 The two formations contain anomalous gold values over the entire property that spans 13 km north-south and 3 to 5 km east-west.

-Gold-bearing Mississagi Fm. conglomerate from the Godzilla Zone.
+Gold-bearing conglomerate of the Mississagi Formation at the Godzilla Zone.

-Gold-bearing Mississagi Fm. conglomerate from the Godzilla Zone.
+Gold-bearing Conglomerate of the Mississagi Formation at the Godzilla Zone.

 Academic Research on the Pardo Paleoplacer